ikappaki/argq.alpha/README.md

 As an example, a command line argument of `"'#clj/esc this is a *Qstring*Q'"` has a `ns/tag` of `clj/esc` and an `element` of `this is a *Qstring*Q`.

-`argq` will dispatch the `element` to the `:clj/esc` handler, which will un-escape it and pass `this is a 'string'` to the program as the actual argument value.
+`argq` will dispatch the `element` to the `:clj/esc` handler, which will un-escape it and pass `this is a "string"` to the program as the actual argument value.

 Information with examples about each standard tag follows.